A history walk with puppets discovering untold stories of Bedminster people in the First World War

 Two walks took place on 7th April, starting from the Tobacco Factory cafe.
 The third walk started from the M Shed on Sun 28th April, as part of the Commemoration, Conflict and Conscience Festival.

 The walk wound its way through Southville, along North Street and part of East Street, ending up at the Steam Crane pub.
 At points along the way mini puppetry performances and songs told stories of the more than 30 Bedminster men who refused to be conscripted into the army in 1916/18, and the network of people who supported them.
-Audience members were given a guide to the walk: a digital map based on the guide will be available later this year.
+Audience members were given a guide to the walk.

 A community production